smigielski/smigielski.github.io/README.md

 ## How to Contribute

 We appreciate any kind of contribution - from error corrections, content improvement to new sections that you believe would help the reader.
-Please refer to the `CONTRIBUTING.md` file for instructions on how to contribute.
+Please refer to the [Contribiution guide](CONTRIBUTING.md) file for instructions on how to contribute.

 ## Feedback